What Are React Fragments?

 }

 In this example, List returns three <li> elements wrapped in a fragment without adding an extra node.
-This is especially useful when returning lists of items or elements where additional wrappers would interfere with layouts or styling.
+This is specially useful when returning lists of items or elements where additional wrappers would interfere with layouts or styling.

 Using the Full <React.Fragment> Syntax